Societies of Speculation (2017)

-›Societies of Speculation‹ is an ongoing virtual reality (VR) installation project by Bernd Hopfengärtner & Ludwig Zeller that immerses its visitors in a series of socio-cultural environments of speculative thought and practice.
+›Societies of Speculation‹ is a virtual reality (VR) installation project by Bernd Hopfengärtner & Ludwig Zeller that immerses its visitors in a series of socio-cultural environments of speculative thought and practice.

 What does the way we speculate about the future tell about us?